 On July 13, 1787, the Continental Congress of the United States passed an important law.
 This was the "Northwest Ordinance," which declared that the United States intended to settle the region North of the Ohio River and east of the Mississippi.
 It set up a method by which new states would be admitted to the Union and said that five could be carved from the "Northwest" territory.
 Pictured below: The Continental Congress in 1787

-The method of admitting new states that was set out in the Northwest Ordinance was used, right up to the fiftieth with only a few minor changes.
+The method of admitting new states set out in the Northwest Ordinance was used, right up to the fiftieth with only a few minor changes.
 The new states that were added got exactly the same rights and powers as the old.
 Federal taxes were to be assessed on the new states using the same formula as governed the old states.
-In other words, the new states were equal with the old.
+In other words, the new states were equal to the old.
 But the Northwest Ordinance did more than concern itself with adding states to the union.

 Slavery was forbidden (although fugitive slaves could be tracked and taken back south).
 The act made a gesture toward protecting the Indians and their land.
 The Ordinance also established a bill of rights.
 Up to this time, this had been lacking.

-Another provision of the Northwest Ordinance showed the importance that Congress attached to religion and religious freedom.
+The Northwest Ordinance showed the importance that Congress attached to religion and religious freedom.
 Article Three declared, "Religion, morality, and knowledge being necessary to good government and the happiness of mankind, schools and the means of education shall forever be encouraged."
 In those days, schools were most often run by churches.